Editor’s Note: This article was published in July 2017 and has been updated to reflect new information.

 Final Thought: Change Is Inevitable

-When I was a kid, Blockbuster was an institution.
+When I was a kid, getting to pick my own movie at Blockbuster was a rite of passage.

-But these days, the idea of going to a brick-and-mortar store to rent a video seems crazy.
+But these days, the idea of going to a brick-and-mortar store to rent a video seems kind of crazy.

 So the next time you think to yourself, “The way we do things now will never change,” remember the Netflix vs. Blockbuster saga and how an entire industry can become upended in just a few years.